dharmender12/Supply-Chain-Inventory-Optimization-System/README.md

 ## 🧠 Project Overview

-This project analyzes a global supply chain dataset to identify inefficiencies in **delivery performance**, **inventory management**, and **customer experience**.

-The solution is built as an **end-to-end data analytics pipeline**, combining:
+Designed and developed an end-to-end **Supply Chain Analytics System** to identify inefficiencies in delivery operations, warehouse performance, and customer experience.

+This project leverages **data-driven decision making** to optimize logistics, reduce delays, and improve overall operational efficiency.

+The solution integrates:

-* 🐍 Python for data preprocessing
+* 🐍 Python for data preprocessing & EDA
-* 🧮 SQL for advanced analytical queries
+* 🧮 SQL for advanced analytics and business logic
-* 📊 Power BI for interactive dashboard visualization
+* 📊 Power BI for interactive dashboards and KPI tracking

 ---